-After years of hating my corporate job and wanting to do something that "makes a difference" I'm now in my third week with The Reasons Why Foundation.
+After taking the plunge to leave the private sector to go do something that "makes a difference", I'm now working as a caseworker with The Reasons Why Foundation.
 And I genuinely feel like making a difference is what we do every day.

 The Reasons Why Foundation runs a resettlement mentoring program for ex-offenders across London.
 We support people who want to change their lives for the better, who need a little bit of understanding and a little less judgment.
 We help people to realise and believe that they can change and to have real confidence in themselves and in what they can achieve.
 We work with local employers to ensure that past convictions do not prevent individuals from rebuilding their lives and walking away from crime for good.
 And we work with probation and other public services to make sure that the right support is received.